 What is an Informative Essay?

 An informative essay aims to educate the audience about a particular subject.
-The essay does so by introducing the topic and providing background information, providing specific details within body paragraphs, and ending with a conclusion which reviews the main points.
+The paper does so by introducing the topic and providing background information, providing specific details within body paragraphs, and ending with a conclusion which reviews the main points.

 The informative essay is typically five paragraphs but can be more – if more points need to be covered in the body paragraphs.
 It relies greatly on facts, and should contain a good amount of cited research from reliable sources.
 The informative essay’s goal is solely to provide information instead of persuading or entertaining the audience.